orrenravid1/CElegansToolkitApp/README.md

 - It is also currently in a proof of concept state.
 Bugs are to be expected.
 - Check the [General Information](#general-information) section below before beginning.
 - The LLM UI will not be functional out of the box.
 See more info in the [LLM UI Section](#3-llm-ui).
 - The live network simulation viewer will not be functional out of the box.
-See more info in the [Simulation Tool section](#2-simulation-tool).
+See more info in the [NEURON Simulation section](#2-neuron-simulation-and-live-network-activity-viewer).

 ---